nucleome/docs/source/index.rst

 ============================================
-Nucleome Browser: A Multi-model Data Browser
+Nucleome Browser: A Multimodel Visualization for 4DN Nucleome
 ============================================

 `Nucleome Browser <https://vis.nucleome.org>`_ is a multimodal, interactive data visualization and exploration platform to integrate genomic, imaging, and 3D structure data.